dgcapel/cisco-amp4e/README.md

 ```

 ## IPTray
-For Microsoft Windows.
+For Microsoft Windows 10.
 Run in PowerShell.

 Request
 ```